Toaru-VTT/toaru-vtt/README.md

  ✔ Container toaru-vtt-backend-1   Started
 ```

-If you're doing local development, things get a little more sophisticated:
+If you're doing local development, things get a little more sophisticated.
+If
+you have [mise-en-place](https://mise.jdx.dev/) installed, you can run `mise
+use` to get the correct dependencies, but you can manually install them too:
 - For the backend you need a recent version of Go (currently 1.22)
 - For the frontend you need a recent version of Node (currently 20.17) with Yarn installed
 - We'll still need docker to serve dependency services